-The circulating volume in the body is a small percentage compared to the overall fluid that the body contains.
-As a result, a 15% to 20% blood loss has less effect on the circulation than if there is a 30% to 40% blood loss, which can result in life-threatening circulatory failure.
+The circulating vol-Fluid compartments by gender ume in the body is a small percentage com-Fluid pared to the overall fluid that the body contains.
+As a result, a Whole blood 15% to 20% blood loss has less effect on the Plasma circulation than if Red blood cells there is a 30% to 40% (Marino P. 2007) blood loss, which can result in life-threatening circulatory failure.
 Fluid resuscitation must not be delayed and treatment goals are set in order to guide management.
-Daily physical exams, laboratory values, and invasive monitoring evaluate the effectiveness of adequate fluid resuscitation:
+Daily physical exams, laboratory values, and invasive monitoring evaluate the effectiveness of adequate fluid resuscitation.

-citation.
 Without restoration of effective circulation, organs and tissues become ischemic and irreversible damage may ensue.